top of page

 Some insurance companies require a referral or prescription from your Obstetrician or Primary Care Provider before covering your visit, and this can improve the likelihood of getting reimbursed.
 You can call or portal message your provider's office to request this.
 They can fax the referral to us at 517-225-0490.

-If you would like to arrange a payment plan, please let us know at the time of booking and you will be billed in installments.
+If you would like to arrange a payment plan, we are happy to offer this!
+Please let us know at the time of booking and you will be billed in installments.
 If you anticipate paying for services would be a financial hardship, please contact us.
 We are willing to work with lower income families to come up with a reduced price or payment plan based on your income.
 I can also refer you to some local free support groups.

 Go ahead and and schedule your visit online!